This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 How Common Are Nuchal Cord Incidents?

-According to the National Institutes of Health (NIH), the prevalence of nuchal cords is relatively high, occurring in around 20% to 30% of pregnancies.
+According to research, nuchal cords are relatively common, occurring in around 10% to 29% of pregnancies.[1]

-However, in most instances, the nuchal cord is loose and the issue is resolved prior to childbirth or resolved during childbirth when the physician unwraps the cord from the baby’s neck.[1]
+In most cases, the nuchal cord is loose, and the issue is resolved before childbirth or during childbirth when the physician unwraps the cord from the baby’s neck.[2]

-Expectant mothers shouldn’t be overly concerned if they notice a nuchal cord during an ultrasound, especially a loose nuchal cord.
+Expectant mothers shouldn’t be overly concerned if a nuchal cord is detected during an ultrasound, especially a loose one.

 When Do Nuchal Cords Become Dangerous?